raspberrypilearning/quiz-time/en/step_5.md

 You may wish to style your button so that it has a different colour.

-You could also hide it, or change its text.
+You could also hide it, or change the text.

 In this project, you are going to hide the whole question and have the next one appear with an animation!